DIY All-Natural Body Spray

-DIY Body Spray for women or men is an all-natural product that reduces exposure to toxins and saves money!
+All-natural body spray for women or men is a non-toxic product that reduces exposure to harmful chemicals and saves money too!
 Choose the essential oils you like best or ones that fit your mood.

 Manufacturers of perfumes and body sprays don’t have to tell you what is in their products.
 Some of the chemicals used may cause reactions or have been implicated in serious illness.